torufuruya/torufuruya/README.md

 ### 👋 Hi there

 I am a Software Engineer and Mobile App Developer.
-I am a fan of technology📱, programming👨‍💻 and football⚽️.
-I'm based in Japan 🇯🇵 for now but looking forward to collaborating with you wherever you are 🌍!
+I'm based in Japan for now but looking forward to collaborating with you wherever you are!

 ### 📓 Summary